 The timing of eruption of the primary teeth (6 months onward) coincides with the age when infants start to explore their environment.
 In this phase, the introduction of hands and objects into the mouth is normal.
 This has the potential to introduce microorganisms that may cause illness.

 The signs and symptoms of common childhood illnesses can be similar to those of the teething problems.
-The child can get irritable and refuse to eat, or have difficulty sleeping.
-Some common signs of illness:
+Your little one can get irritable and refuse to eat, or have difficulty sleeping.

-If you see any of these symptoms or are not sure whether your child suffers from a disease or teething problems, do not hesitate to seek the assistance of a pediatrician for proper care.
+If you see any of these symptoms or are not sure whether your little one suffers from a disease or teething problems, do not hesitate to seek the assistance of a pediatrician for proper care.

 What Can You Do To Ease Teething?